scottfr/SystemsBook/Applied/applied.md

 ## Sustainable Capitalism ##

 The current life expectancy for a Fortune-500 company is 40 to 50 years, less than 10 years for a newly started company, and about 12.5 years for all companies together.
 And during this lifespan the tendency is to focus on short-term profits with little or no concern for the impact the company has on society or the environment.
 Have you ever wondered about the reasons behind this?
+This model is from Mark Van Clieaf sponsored by Ken Shepard.

 # Model